WGLab/iMEGES/README.md

 ## Reference

-Khan A, Wang K, **iMEGES: integrated Mental-disorder GEnome score for prioritizing the susceptibility genes in personal mental disorders**, In prepration.
+Khan A, Wang K, **iMEGES: integrated Mental-disorder GEnome score for prioritizing the susceptibility genes in personal genomes**, In prepration.

 ## More information
 Wang Genomics Lab Homepage (http://wglab.org/)